LalithaEvani/fmml20211041/README.md

 ### Binary classification of adults
 Use dataset present on Kaggle provided by UCI to perform KNN and find income group

+## LECTURE 5 LAB
+### SECTION 1: Classification with Decision Trees
+* Loading IRIS dataset
+* Example of DT on Iris dataset with performance evaluation, and tree structure
+* Entropy and Information

+### SECTION 2:  DT Learning
+* Gini impurity
+* Finding pattern out of nowhere
+* Experiment on titanic dataset

+### SECTION 3: Random Forests
+* Understanding the motive and idea behid random forests
+* Experiment on Titanic Dataset
+* Comparing speed of training of SVMs and Random Forests